SahithiSharma27/sahithisharma27.github.io/_pages/research.md

 ### Effect of metformin on fibrinolysis in type 2 diabetes mellitus: an explorative study
 *Guide- Dr Pratibha Nadig, Professor, Department of Pharmacology, Dr Vijay Sarathi, Associate Professor, Department of Endocrinology, VIMS&RC, Bangalore, Feb 2016 - Jun 2016*

-- Collected and tabulated data for the project; Followed up on patients to monitor compliance, response and adverse effects; Assisted in statistical analysis and provided inputs for paper writing
+- Collected and tabulated data for the project
+-  Followed up on patients to monitor compliance, response and adverse effects
+-   Assisted in statistical analysis and provided inputs for paper

 ---